Carbondale DUI and Counseling Association DBA Cortney Grassl LCSW CADC

 Carbondale DUI and Counseling Association DBA Cortney Grassl LCSW CADC - Marion, IL

-Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc is an addiction and mental health treatment facility located at 502 South Court Street in the 62959 zip code in Marion, IL.
+Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc is a mental health and addiction treatment center located at 502 South Court Street in the 62959 zip code in Marion, IL.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc include anger management, counseling for trauma victims and counseling for substance abuse.
-Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc provides regular outpatient treatment, outpatient services and intensive outpatient treatment services.
-It also provides inpatient treatment for dual diagnosis and residential substance abuse treatment.
-Other addiction treatment offered includes general addiction disorder treatment, gambling disorder treatment and internet use disorder treatment.
+Some of the treatment approaches used by Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc include counseling for trauma victims, DBT and cognitive behavioral therapy.
+Carbondale Dui And Counseling Association Dba Cortney Grassl Lcsw Cadc provides intensive outpatient treatment services, regular outpatient treatment and outpatient rehab.
+It also provides residential treatment for substance use and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Address: 502 South Court Street, Marion, IL 62959